Zeroing in on Zero-Emission Trucks

 Insights

-• Expanding vehicle and infrastructure incentives to help fleets reduce total cost of ownership
+• Expanding vehicle and infrastructure incentives to reduce total cost of ownership;

-• Accelerating infrastructure deployment through shared charging hubs, utility coordination, and make-ready programs
+• Accelerating charging deployment through shared hubs, utility coordination, and make-ready programs;

-• Providing long-term policy certainty through regulation, market signals, and sustained public-private collaboration
+• Providing long-term policy certainty through clear market signals, coordinated planning, and sustained public–private collaboration.

 Past Reports